 - Antioxidants – Boiled bladderwrack at low pHs has a strong anti-oxidative activity compared to other pHs

 - Thyroid Problems – Because of its rich iodine content, bladder wrack provides a variety of benefits for thyroid health.
-As a thyroid stimulating property, bladder wrack may also regulate thyroid function and metabolism.

 - Inflammation And Pain Relief – This herb may also be used to help reduce inflammation and pain in joints caused by rheumatoid arthritis, in both internal and external forms of application and ingestion.